jlan84/cross-validation-assignment/individual.md

    test_predicted = linear.predict(test_feature)
    ```

-4. Write a function that takes the `target` and the `predicted` and calculate
+4. Write a function that takes the `target` and the `predicted` and calculates
    the **MSE for the training data and the test data**.
 Use
    `sklearn.metrics.mean_squared_error()` to confirm your results.